Mexico–Tunisia relations: Bilateral relations

 Both nations have signed several bilateral agreements such as an Agreement for Educational and Cultural Cooperation (1998); Agreement for Cooperation between Bancomext and the Tunisian Center of Export and Promotion (1998); Visa Suppression Agreement (1999); Memorandum of Understanding between ProMéxico and the Agency for the Promotion of Foreign Investment of Tunisia (2016) and a Memorandum of Understanding between the National Auto Parts Industry of Mexico (INA) and the Tunisian Automotive Association (2017).

 Trade

-In 2019, trade between both nations totaled US$90 million.
-Mexico's main exports to Tunisia include: tractors, chickpeas, density polyethylene, control units or adapters and goods for the assembly or manufacture of aircraft.
-Tunisia's main exports to Mexico include: modular circuits; goods for the assembly or manufacture of aircraft or their parts; thermoelectric devices, switches for dual, stand or pull for lights; fiber optic cables and remote control devices that use infrared lighting.
+In 2023, trade between both nations totaled US$130 million.
+Mexico's main exports to Tunisia include: telephones and mobile phones, machinery, sewing machines, chemical based products, rubber and plastic, motor cars and other vehicles, ferroalloys, pepper and vegetables.
+Tunisia's main exports to Mexico include: electrical equipment, telephones and mobile phones, hydraulic cement, olive oil, clothing, instruments and apparatuses, chemical based products, parts and accessories for motor vehicles, and fruits.
+Mexican multinational company Grupo Bimbo operates in Tunisia.